isaacg1/isaacg1.github.io/_posts/2022-02-08-ai-safety-board.md

 but there is essentially no limit to how disastrous such outcomes might be, given sufficient optimization power.

-## One Approach: Advance Frameworks
+## One Approach: Theoretical Models

-One approach to grappling with this problem that I have seen explored is to develop mathematical and computational frameworks around ensuring that AI systems behave in ways that match both the implicit and explicit intentions of the designer.
+One approach to grappling with this problem that I have seen explored is to develop theoretical mathematical and computational frameworks which model how an AI system might behave.
+Within such a system,
+one attempts to develop techniques to ensure that AI systems behave in ways that match both the implicit and explicit intentions of the designer.
-The hope is that if such frameworks exist, people will use them in their AI systems, either voluntarily or under legislative pressure, lowering the probability of bad outcomes.
+The hope is that if such techniques exist, people will use them in their AI systems, and that the insights from theoretical models will carry over to real systems.

-Personally, I'm not a strong believer in the approach of "create frameworks in advance".
+One step closer to reality,
+one can design exploratory systems, which actually perform some form of optimization in a manner intended to mimic or model real system behavior.
+One can again try to transfer insights from these exploratory models to real systems.

+I think these approaches are useful, but ultimately lacking.
-It feels like trying to figure out how to build safe bridges, before anyone's ever built a bridge, to prevent bridge collapses.
+It feels like trying to figure out how to build safe bridges, with only computational modeling of bridges and scale models, but no engagement with real bridges.
 It's worth trying, but I don't hold much faith in its success.
-I do think this is a very important problem, so I think it's important to find better approaches.
+To improve upon this approach, it is vital to engage with real systems undergoing failure in the wild.

 ## A Better Approach: Learning from Partial Failures